101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 From traditional slides and swings to pickleball courts, sand volleyball and disc golf, our green spaces are fantastic gathering spots for families.

-9 For less steady walkers, we recommend rubber-turfed playgrounds.
+10 • For less steady walkers, we recommend rubber-turfed playgrounds.
 This one at Texas Drive Park was added in 2021.
-They are also working on a splash pad here! – 6630 Texas Drive Park Trl, Kalamazoo MI 49009
+They also opened a new splash pad here in 2023! – 6630 Texas Drive Park Trl, Kalamazoo, MI 49009

 Kalamazoo Park